vanzasetia/github-user-search-app/README.md

 }
 ```

+I put the JavaScript code inside a file called [`user-preference.js`](./js/user-preference.js).
+Then, the magic trick is to make the `script` as a synchronous script (instead of using `defer` attribute).
+It means that the `script` will be executed as soon as the browsers find it.
+This way, I can set the user's preference ahead of time before the `DOMContentLoaded` event fired.

-So, what the code does is check if the `localStorage` saved the latest user's selected color scheme.
+About the code snippet, it is checking if the `localStorage` saved the latest user's selected color scheme.
 If it has, then apply the color scheme by adding the class to the `html` element.

 #### Flashing
 [(Back to top)](#table-of-contents)